 Elizabeth Piper (she/her/hers) is Director of Development at the Population Institute.
 She has dedicated over two decades to fundraising and nonprofit leadership, spanning a wide array of sectors including women’s health, the environment, higher education, the arts, and historic preservation.
 Immediately prior to joining the Population Institute, Elizabeth served as the director of philanthropy for The Women’s Initiative, a women’s mental health organization, and prior to that, for the Southern Environmental Law Center.
 In these roles as well as during her roles as director of development for Virginia Humanities at the University of Virginia and at San Francisco Opera, Elizabeth cultivated her passion for fundraising while building development teams, launching major giving programs, managing annual and capital campaigns, all while raising millions of dollars.
 Originally from Baltimore, Elizabeth received her BA from The University of Virginia and has lived in Charlottesville since 2007.

 Maniza Habib (she/her/hers) is the Research Associate for the Population Institute, where she supports the Research Department in the production of reports, policy briefs, and other research activities related to domestic and international reproductive health and rights.
-She also works as the Program Coordinator for RAHMA, a health and faith advocacy non-profit in Washington D.C.
-Maniza recently received her BS in Public Health Science and BA in Spanish Language, Literatures, and Culture at the University of Maryland, College Park.
-She is a current Master’s in Public Health candidate at the George Washington University.
+Prior to working at PI, Maniza worked as a Program Coordinator for RAHMA, a health and faith advocacy non-profit in Washington D.C., and aided on research projects pertaining to HIV/AIDS and the Black community in the Washington D.C. area, as well as female genital mutilation/cutting in communities across the U.S. Originally from Burtonsville, Maryland, Maniza received her BS in Public Health Science and BA in Spanish Language, Literatures, and Culture from the University of Maryland, College Park.
+She also holds a Master’s in Public Health from the George Washington University.